eaa3/aml_install/README.md

 ## Setting up AML with docker

 The example below sets up a docker image with ubuntu 14.04, GPU acceleration, ROS indigo and all other required dependencies for AML.
 It creates a default catkin workspace located at `$HOME/Projects/aml_ws`.
+The host machine does not have to have ROS installed.
+It only needs to have docker and (optionally) nvidia-docker.

 `bash -c "$(curl https://raw.githubusercontent.com/eaa3/aml_install/master/install.sh)" indigo_gpu_docker`